 Nonetheless, I’ve heard stories of people who have anything with GPS and it’s all seized.
 Stand-alone GPS devices are forbidden, and that’s clear, but nowadays even a biscuit has GPS, and that means trouble when going to North Korea.

-And since I doubted about the possibility of getting the batteries in Pyongyang I just panic-bought the batteries before departure.
+And since I doubted the possibility of getting the batteries in Pyongyang, I just panic-bought the batteries before departure.

 That network has important restrictions though.
 I don’t think you could just use Tigo roaming around there.
 Nothing from Tigo works anywhere anyway.

-I’ve also read that for a while there was even internet access for foreigners, but it costed and eye and a finger.
+I’ve also read that for a while there was even internet access for foreigners, but it cost an eye and a finger.
 I’m talking about proper internet, not their own intranet.